carpentries-incubator/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 > ## Exercise
 >
-> Try to change the name of the second new column to "species".
+> Try to change the name of the second new column to "Author".
 How can you correct the problem you encounter?
 >
 > > ## Solution
 > >
 > > On the `Author 2` column, click the down arrow and then `Edit column` > `Rename this column`.
-Type "species" into the box
+Type "Author" into the box
 > > that appears.
 A pop-up will appear that says `Another column already named Author`.
 This is because there is another column
 > > where we've recorded the species abbreviation.
 You can choose another name like `authorName` for this column or change the other
 > > `Author` column you can change the name to `allAuthors`.